We all love a good parenting hack, don’t we?

 - Young kids often get confused when putting on their shoes so cut a sticker in half and put the left side on the inside of their left shoe and right side in their right shoe.

-- When your child is becoming more independent, create a special space in the cabinet for her with colouring books, toys and games to keep her occupied when you are busy attending to other chores.
+- When your child is becoming more independent, create a special space in the cabinet for her with coloring books, toys and games to keep her occupied when you are busy attending to other chores.

 - To apply nappy rash ointment, use a clean makeup sponge as the ointment will go on faster and more evenly and there’s less chance of scratching their delicate area with your nails.